Last Updated on February 4th, 2020

 Wow, how huge Istanbul is.
 How fabulously beautiful, mysterious, noisy, majestic and important this city was, is and will be.
 A bridge between Europe and Asia, between the traditional East and modern West, Istanbul does not tire even after the tenth visit.
 And, with hundreds of the best places to visit in Istanbul, one trip here is never enough.

 When Mark and I visited for the first time, we immediately knew we wanted to return.
 But next time to return to stay for at least a few months.
 So we did.
-Instead of flying for the winter to Bali, we decided to come to Istanbul.
+Instead of flying for the winter to Bali, we decided to leave our comfy apartment in Brasov, Romania and come to Istanbul.
 It was difficult to resist a desire to plunge into a bright oriental tale from mosques, aromas of spices, the taste of Turkish delight, and the pleasant noise of the Bosphorus.

 And here is my list of the best Istanbul places to visit.
 I believe they are iconic and definitely should be on everyone’s trip itinerary.
 To help you navigate through this very long post, I broke it down to categories based on interests and preferences.
 So take a look.
 Also, I am writing more content on this amazing city.
 You are welcome to subscribe to my email to know when the next post is up.